dl2sba/LuftGuete/README.md

 ## Basic function
 Every time the uVOC sends sensor data it is published to the MQTT broker.

-... more to come ...

 ## Polling
 This code is expected to run forever.
 The main loop is defined like this:

 ## Running
 Download the JAR with the dependencies.
-Create a file named "UVOC.properties" near to the JAR with the following content:
+Create a file named **UVOC.properties** near to the JAR with the following content:
 ```
 MQTT.Password=<<password>>
 MQTT.Server=tcp\://<<IP>>\:<<port>>